Edwina-Singh/Data_Engineering-Project---DVD-Rental/README.md

-# Data_Engineering-Project---DVD-Rental using PostgreSQL and Data Model
+# Data_Engineering-Project---DVD Rental using PostgreSQL and Data Model

 # Overview